xenziffen/lcars/README.md

 LCARS (Library Computer Access Retrieval System)
 ================================================

+#### Now with 'active' color tags

 LCARS is a CSS framework like [Bootstrap](http://getbootstrap.com/), [Foundation](http://foundation.zurb.com/), [Topcoat](http://topcoat.io/), [Brick](http://mozilla.github.io/brick/index.html), or [Pure](http://purecss.io/).

-It's purpose is to create websitse inspired by the user interface of a popular sci-fi franchise.
+It's purpose is to create websites inspired by the user interface of a popular sci-fi franchise.

+This fork intends to extend on the work of *joernweissenborn* to add styles for the console buttons.

 Lcars is written in [Stylus](http://learnboost.github.io/stylus/).